mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 The list of configurable options can be obtained using the following command::

-    octez-node run --help
+    mavkit-node run --help

 You can read more about the :doc:`node configuration <../user/node-configuration>` and its :ref:`private mode <private-mode>`.

-Besides listening to requests from the client, the node listens to connections from peers, by default on port ``9732`` (this can be changed using option ``--net-addr``), so it's advisable to open incoming connections to that port.
+Besides listening from requests from the client, the node listens to connections from peers, by default on port ``9732`` (this can be changed using option ``--net-addr``), so it's advisable to open incoming connections to that port.